CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to chnage the storage location.
+1. User requests to change the storage location.
-2. User types `store FILE_LOCATION`
-3. User is notified of the storage location specified has been set.<br>
+2. User is notified of the storage location specified has been set.<br>
 Use case ends.

 **Extensions**

-2a.
+1a.
 Storage location does not exist

-> 2a1.
+> 1a1.
 The user is notified that the the storage location does not exist.

-2b.
+1b.
 Storage Location does not have enough space

-> 2b1.
+> 1b1.
 The user is notified that the disk specified is full.

 ## Appendix C : Non Functional Requirements